Cedrik98/Project_Computational_Science_Team6/README.md

 Python file analyse.py is used for creating the graphs that analyse different crowd sizes and different amount of people vaccinated.

 For more info check the info tab in Netlogo.
+## Plots
+To get the plots we got run the behaviour space under tools.
+Select the Analyse/Mode_output directory as the location for the .csv files

 ## Example
 ![Screenshot2](https://user-images.githubusercontent.com/43953664/152406416-f8ff0672-8f93-4c5b-a72c-5e648c3d63a3.png)